linvi/tweetinvi/docs/source/twitter-api-v2/basics.md

 # Basics of API V2

+Twitter API v2 has a lot of changes compared to API v1.1.\
-This page explain the basic concepts of Twitter API V2 and how Tweetinvi works.
+This page explains the new concepts and how to work with these concepts with Tweetinvi.

 ## Fields